Filing of Papers in Supreme CourtAll paper motions must be filed, and the appropriate fee paid to the Bronx County Clerk in Room

 If an application is administratively rescheduled pursuant to the above, the movant will be responsible for notifying all parties of the administratively rescheduled date which can be ascertained at E-Courts.

 A party may request a preliminary conference at any time after service of process.
 The request shall state the title of the action, index number, names, addresses and telephone numbers of all attorneys appearing in the action, and the nature of the action.
 If the action has not been assigned to a judge, the party shall file a request for judicial intervention (RJI) together with the request for preliminary conference.
 The request shall be served on all other parties and be filed with the clerk for transmittal to the assigned judge [22 NYCRR] 202.12a.
-Medical, dental and podiatric malpractice actions: These actions must file a Notice of Malpractice for a preliminary conference to be scheduled [22 NYCRR] 202.56.
-A Notice of Malpractice must be filed within sixty days after joinder of issue by all defendants named in the complaint or after the time for the a defaulting party to appear, answer or move with respect to the pleading has expired.
+Medical, dental, and podiatric malpractice actions: These actions must file a Notice of Malpractice for a preliminary conference to be scheduled [22 NYCRR] 202.56.
+A Notice of Malpractice must be filed within sixty days after joinder of issue by all defendants named in the complaint or after the time for the defaulting party to appear, answer or move with respect to the pleading has expired.
 The form and content must be as contained in [22 NYCRR] 202.56.
-Such notice shall be filed after the expiration of sixty days only by leave of the court on motion and for good cause shown.
+Such notice shall be filed after the expiration of sixty days only by leave of the court on motion and for good cause shown

 In lieu of a formal motion, parties may make written application to schedule a Discovery Status or Compliance Conference.
 Such application shall be forwarded to: